paperManu/splash/README.md

 - [Piccante](https://github.com/banterle/piccante) to create HDR images.

 ### Dependencies installation
 Splash has currently only been compiled and tested on Ubuntu (version 13.10 and higher) and Mint 15 and higher.
-GLFW3, OpenMesh, OpenImageIO and ShmData are packaged but not (yet) available in the core of these distributions, thus some additional repositories must be added.
+GLFW3, OpenImageIO and ShmData are packaged but not (yet) available in the core of these distributions, thus some additional repositories must be added.

 Here are some step by step commands to add these repositories on Ubuntu 13.10: